SimonStimberg/Andean-Ritus/README.md

 Orientation Project - Master Creative Technologies - Winter Term 2018/19

-> **Andean Ritus** shall be a *Visual Music Experience* in Virtual Reality, wherein a psychedelic transformation from the real to the surreal can be experienced spatially and interactive via music and equivalent visual elements.
+> **Andean Ritus** is a *Visual Music Experience* in Virtual Reality, wherein a psychedelic transformation from the real to the surreal can be experienced spatially and interactive via music and equivalent visual elements.

+Unity VR-Project
+360° Video
+Generative Audio
+Spatial Sound

 ![Andean Ritus Screenshot](Documentation/AR-screenshot.jpg "Andean Ritus Screenshot")